 The latest developments

-The Toyota Environmental Activities Grant Program FY2019 Application Available
+We have announced the Toyota Environmental Activities Grant Program 2020 recipients.

 - Information associated with the committee's decisions cannot be disclosed.
-Submitted application documents are unable to be returned.
-Please be advised that the application and/or attached documents of selected projects may be disclosed to the public.
+Submitted application documents are non-returnable.
+Please be advised that the application and/or accompanying materials of selected projects may be disclosed to the public.

 Program Goals and Outline